 Sending our waste to landfills has always been an easy option.
-It gets dumped and buried and in time it will decompose.
-However, landfill takes up a lot of space and it destroys habitats and landscapes.
-Along with this, there is an even more significant problem that we have to address - the release of methane.
+It gets dumped and buried, and in time it will decompose.
+However, landfill takes up a lot of space and destroys habitats and landscapes.
+Along with this, we have to address an even more significant problem - the release of methane.

 When our waste is placed in landfills, it gives off methane.
 This gas is extremely harmful to our environment, more so than CO2.
-While it does not hang around in the atmosphere as CO2, it absorbs more heat, making it a contributor to global warming.
+While it does not hang around in the atmosphere as CO2, it absorbs more heat, contributing to global warming.

-If we use our waste in the right way, we can create a huge amount of energy from it.
-Waste to energy facilities can use this waste to create gas5, they can create electricity and heat as well as other fuels.
+If we use our waste correctly, we can create a huge amount of energy from it.
+Waste to energy facilities can use this waste to produce gas, energy generation, and create electricity and heat, and other fuels.

 Inevitably, we will always generate some waste.
-Turning this waste into energy means that we can create fuel sources that enable us to reduce our use of fossil fuels.
-Whether it is food waste or other organic waste we can put it to good use.
-When we consider the amount of waste we generate we can enhance energy efficiency by using these new energy sources.
+Turning this waste into energy means creating fuel sources that enable us to reduce our use of fossil fuels.
+Whether it is food waste or other organic waste, we can put it to good use.
+When considering the amount of waste we generate, we can enhance energy efficiency by using these new energy sources.

 Better still, a ton of waste can generate as much as 700 kilowatt-hours of energy.
 This is enough to power one home for almost a month.

 The entire process of turning waste into energy is sustainable.
 We don't call on fossil fuels or non-renewable sources to make it happen.
 Most of the processes are natural such as the anaerobic digestion process.
 As a result, the organic waste is turned into a source of energy that would have once been lost when placed in landfills.